rundfunk47/stinsen/README.md

 * `focusFirst` - Finds the specified route if it exists in the stack, starting from the first item.
 If found, will remove everything after that.
 * `dismissCoordinator` - Deletes the whole coordinator and it's associated children from the tree.

-# Sample App 📱
+# Examples 📱

 <img src="./Images/stinsenapp-ios.gif" alt="Stinsen Sample App">

-Clone the repo and run the _StinsenApp_ to get a feel for how _Stinsen_ can be used. _StinsenApp_ works on iOS, tvOS, watchOS and macOS.
+Clone the repo and run the _StinsenApp_ in _Examples/App_ to get a feel for how _Stinsen_ can be used. _StinsenApp_ works on iOS, tvOS, watchOS and macOS.
 It attempts to showcase many of the features _Stinsen_ has available for you to use.
 Most of the code from this readme comes from the sample app.
+There is also an example showing how _Stinsen_ can be used to apply a testable MVVM-C architecture in SwiftUI, which is available in _Example/MVVM_.

 # Advanced usage 👩🏾‍🔬

 ## ViewModel Support

-Since `@EnvironmentObject` only can be accessed within a `View`, _Stinsen_ provides two methods of passing the router to the ViewModel.
-The first one is using the `onAppear` function:
+Since `@EnvironmentObject` only can be accessed within a `View`, _Stinsen_ provides a couple of ways of routing from the ViewModel.
+You can inject the coordinator through the ìnitializer, or register it at creation and resolve it in the viewmodel through a dependency injection framework.
+These are the recommended ways of doing this, since you will have maximum control and functionality.

+Other ways are passing the router using the `onAppear` function:

 ```swift
 struct TodosScreen: View {